Total number of completed responses = 414. Breakdown of results below.

 - Time spent on the Special Project

-Setting aside the outliers, the average is around 7hrs, ranging from lows of 1-2hrs, to highs of 15hrs.
+Setting aside the outliers, most probably spent around 8-9hrs.
 Considering that the Project is 3 quizzes worth of the grade, the workload seems commensurate (not counting the outliers).

 - Grades weightage of each component

 |Should be lower||About right||Should be higher|

 |Special Project (12%)||5.50%||53.10%||40.50%|

 The overall feeling seems to be that the weightage of each component is about right, with some preference that the quizzes could be slightly lower and the Special project be slightly higher.
 This is consistent with previous semesters.
 (Just to let you know that I have considered adjusting the weightages before, though the math hasn’t quite work out in a way that we like.
 Looks like I will give that another go for the next round.)